SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 3. **F&O FII Derivatives Statistics**
 4. **F&O UDiFF Common Bhavcopy Final**

-For this project, I have used around **one month of EOD market data from August 2026 onward** to keep the Power BI file size practical.
+This project uses around **one month of EOD market data from August 2026 onward** to keep the Power BI file size practical.

 Detailed information about the NSE files, official source links, data period, and refresh process is available here: